Death, God and the Meaning of Life

 The aims of this module are:

-1. to introduce students to texts that are pivotal to Ancient Greek, Christian thought and Existentialism
+- To introduce students to texts that are pivotal to Ancient Greek, Christian thought and Existentialism.

-2. to introduce students to modern responses to the problem of nihilism
+- To introduce students to modern responses to the problem of nihilism.

-1. display detailed knowledge of the texts covered in the module;
+- Display detailed knowledge of the texts covered in the module.

-2. display some knowledge of the ways in which these texts have been variously interpreted and developed by different philosophers;
+- Display some knowledge of the ways n which these texts have been variously interpreted and developed by different philosophers.

-3. engage orally and in writing with these texts in a philosophical way, considering arguments and ideas carefully and critically;
+- Engage orally and in writing with these texts in a philosophical way, considering arguments and ideas carefully and critically.

-4. display an understanding of the presuppositions of the question of the meaning of life in a "modern" context;
+- Display an understanding of the presuppositions of the question of the meaning of life in a "modern" context.

 By the end of the module, students should also have acquired a set of transferable skills, and in particular be able to: